EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

 2. <details><summary>Streaming real-time Data</summary>

       - The moment you connect to an EmotiBit, the EmotiBit Ocsilloscope will display the data being transmitted by the EmotiBit.
-      - Once a connection between the Oscilloscope and EmotiBit has been established, the EmotiBit Blue LED turns ON.
+      - Once a connection between the Oscilloscope and EmotiBit has been established, the <mark>EmotiBit Blue LED turns solid ON</mark>.
         - The EmotiBit Blue LED stays on as long as the EmotiBit is connected to an Oscilloscope.
    </details>